 Does my data improvement project require sharing data with other governments?

-For non-fatal crashes it is not required that the Tribe distribute any information.
+TTPSF does not require the Tribe to share any crash data.
 However, an ideal data improvement project will involve sharing all crash data with state government.
 Doing so may enable access to additional resources.
 In fact, some states are able to provide software and training for electronic crash reporting with significant cost savings to the Tribe.

 What standards apply to purchases made with TTPSF dollars?